-- Electronically, using the Internet, by following the Internet voting instructions on the proxy card at any time up until [ ] (Central Time) on [ ], 2016; - Over the telephone by following the telephone voting instructions included in the proxy card at any time up until [ ] (Central Time) on [ ], 2016; or - By mail by marking, dating and signing your proxy card in accordance with the instructions on it and returning it by mail in the preaddressed reply envelope provided with the proxy materials.
+- Electronically, using the Internet, by following the Internet voting instructions on the proxy card at any time up until 11:59 p.m.
+(Eastern Time) on October 25, 2016; - Over the telephone by following the telephone voting instructions included in the proxy card at any time up until 11:59 p.m.
+(Eastern Time) on October 25, 2016; or - By mail by marking, dating and signing your proxy card in accordance with the instructions on it and returning it by mail in the preaddressed reply envelope provided with the proxy materials.